G4LH4/formatted-time/README.md

 # ConvertTime

-Days convert
+daysConvert

 - days to weeks
 - days to years

-Hours convert
+hrConvert

 - hours to minutes
 - hours to milliseconds
 - hours to seconds

-Minutes convert
+mnConvert

 - minutes to hours
 - minutes to seconds
 - minutes to milliseconds

-Milliseconds convert
+msConvert

 - milliseconds to seconds
 - milliseconds to minutes

-Years convert
+yearsConvert

 - years to lusters
 - years to century
 - years to dog years

-Date convert
+toDate

 - convert param to date
-# Is after
+# isAfter

 - checks if a date comes after to another

-# Is before
+# isBefore

 - checks if a date comes before to another

-# Is date
+# isDate

 - checks if the param is a date

-# It happened
+# itHappened

 - checks if the date already happened

+Week
-# Week
+# getDay

 - check the day of the week of the param given